lwllabong/MeXE-402_Midterm_Abong_Esguerra/README.md

 ###### Summary:
 * The first part of the inference shows predictions made for multiple data points (stored in X_test) using the trained linear regression model.
 * The second part shows how you can make a prediction for a single, manually entered data point by passing a list of values to model.predict().

-#### MODEL EVALUATION:
-To evaluate the performance of both linear and logistic regression models, appropriate metrics must be used.
-For linear regression, key metrics include R-squared and Adjusted R-squared and metrics like Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE), which measure the model’s accuracy in predicting continuous values. (dagdagan ng about sa logistic).
-These metrics provide a clear view of model reliability, enhancing predictions in both continuous and categorical contexts.

-##### For Linear Regression

 ### EVALUATION METRICS